saggarwal92/OGLFilters/README.md

 ```
 NSDictionary * filterDict = @{
              @"name" : @"Filter Name",   //Following Variable is not used
-             @"shader" : @"GLFilter Fragment Shader File with Extension glsl",//This is the shader of the photo filter where the main filter logic resides
+             //This is the shader of the photo filter where the main filter logic resides
+             @"shader" : @"GLFilter Fragment Shader File with Extension glsl",
+             //These are the list of images that you may be using in the shader
              @"files":@{
                      @"key_1" : @"filename.png", //To access the file in shader, it's location will be: u_key_1
                      @"key_2" : @"filename.png", //To access the file in shader, it's location will be: u_key_2